varnish/vagent2/README.rst

             certificates in the system's default certificate
             directory.

--c port     Port number to listen for incomming connections.
+-c port     Port number to listen for incoming connections.
 Defaults to
             6085.

 -d          Run in foreground.

 -g group    Group to run as.
-Defaults to varnish.
+Defaults to ``varnish``.

 -H directory
             Specify where html files are found.
 This directory will be